waveywaves/mirrord-kafka-debug-example/BLOG.md

 ![Kafka Producer UI for Copy Target](images/Kafka%20Producer%20UI%20Screenshot%20copy_target.png)

-### Queue Splitting: Local and Remote consumers consume the same data
+### b.
+Queue Splitting: Local and Remote consumers consume the same data

 #### i.
 Introduction to queue splitting

 Queue splitting is a feature in mirrord that allows both your local application and the remote application to receive the same messages.
 This is particularly useful when you want to debug without disrupting the existing remote consumers.

+The following two diagrams illustrate how queue splitting works in mirrord.
+The first diagram shows the initial setup where the mirrord operator is intercepting messages:

 ![Architecture Diagram - Queue Splitting Setup 1](images/setup%20with%20mirrord%20queue_splitting%201.png)

+The second diagram shows how the messages are duplicated and delivered to both the remote and local consumers:

 ![Architecture Diagram - Queue Splitting Setup 2](images/setup%20with%20mirrord%20queue_splitting%202.png)